 The methods of configuring ProSeP to the UE, including (pre-)configuration and provisioning, and the priority of the same type of parameters acquired from different sources are defined in clause 5.1.1 of TS 23.304 [34].

-The PCF selects the UE policy information applicable for each UE based on local configuration, and operator policies taking into consideration the information defined in clause 6.2.1.2.
+The PCF selects the UE policy information applicable for each UE based on local configuration, operator policies taking into consideration the information defined in clause 6.2.1.2, and the inputs from NWDAF as described in 6.1.1.3.

 In the case of a roaming UE, the V-PCF may retrieve UE policy information from the H-PCF over N24/Npcf.
 When the UE is roaming and the UE has valid rules from both HPLMN and VPLMN the UE gives priority to the valid ANDSP rules from the VPLMN.